menu

 Occupations and Workforce

-South Bay is a blue-collar town, with 41.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, South Bay is generally considered to be a blue-collar town.
+41.11% of the South Bay workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, South Bay is a city of professionals, service providers, and transportation and shipping workers.
 There are especially a lot of people living in South Bay who work in teaching (16.53%), office and administrative support (9.00%), and farm management occupations (8.05%).

 Setting & Lifestyle